The 9 Best Restaurants Near The Prado Museum

 Nunuka

 If you need a descanso or a break from croquetas and jamón, punch your meal ticket at Nunuka, a 15-minute walk from the Prado.
 Nunuka serves up the cuisine of Georgia—for the uninitiated, that would be the Republic of Georgia, located in the Caucasus Mountains.
-The Georgian food is one of the great cuisines of the world, serving up baked cheese bread called khachapuri, broth-holding dumplings called khinkali, plus walnut-sauce slathered roasted chicken and pomegranate-seed-spike salads.
+The Georgian food is one of the great cuisines of the world, serving up baked cheese bread called khachapuri, broth-holding dumplings called khinkali, plus walnut-sauce slathered roasted chicken and pomegranate-seed-spiked salads.
 Nunuka is a casual but inviting place to enjoy this Georgian feast.

 khachapuri, Georgia